 Biodegradable (or compostable) diapers tend to use more sustainable materials, which involve more eco-friendly production methods.
 Some green diaper companies do invest more effort into making their diapers somewhat less harmful to the earth in different ways; for example, using nature-based materials, sustainably-harvested wood pulp, and keeping the diapers free of toxic chemicals and fragrance.

-Despite appearing somewhat more friendly to the environment, if not handled correctly, these biodegradable diapers might just take the same amount of time to decompose as disposable diapers.
-Not all eco-friendly diapers will decompose entirely.
 What we know is that they tend to be safer and better for your child, in terms of the chemicals and materials used in the diaper-making process.

 The most important thing to keep in mind when searching for alternatives to single-use diapers is the reusable nature of diaper alternatives.
 Reusable cloth diapers help us discard less waste into the environment and keep our babies safe from coming in direct contact with potentially harmful chemicals, in comparison with one-time use diapers.